 Over the past two decades, participant class action lawsuits—particularly those involving ERISA-covered defined contribution plans—have created ongoing challenges for plan sponsors and fiduciaries.
 Decisions regarding the hiring and monitoring of recordkeepers and trustees, along with the selection and oversight of investment options, are increasingly influenced by litigation risk concerns.

-This webinar will dive into the core fiduciary duties of prudence and loyalty, highlighting common litigation triggers such as excessive fees, fund selection and performance, and company stock.
-It will also explore emerging areas of concern, including alternative investments, cryptocurrency, and cybersecurity.
+This webinar recording dives into the core fiduciary duties of prudence and loyalty, highlighting common litigation triggers such as excessive fees, fund selection and performance, and company stock.
+It also explores emerging areas of concern, including alternative investments, cryptocurrency, and cybersecurity.

-Ideal for plan sponsors, fiduciaries, and benefits professionals, this session provides practical, actionable guidance to help navigate today’s complex legal landscape and strengthen fiduciary oversight.
+Ideal for plan sponsors, fiduciaries, and benefits professionals, this webinar recording provides practical, actionable guidance to help navigate today’s complex legal landscape and strengthen fiduciary oversight.

 Our 2025 Series: